HL7/davinci-crd/input/pagecontent/foundation.md

 {% fragment Binary/CRDServices JSON BASE:services.where(hook='appointment-book') EXCEPT:prefetch.where(key='coverage') %}
 {% endraw %}

-Other information will need to be retrieved using queries that are more specific to the type of hook being invoked and the resources passed with it:
+Other information will need to be retrieved using queries that are more specific to the type of hook being invoked and the resources passed with it.
+The table below lists the prefetch queries to retrieve common key information for each type of context resource.
+Note that the queries use `draftOrders` as the context, which will hold for order-select and order-sign hooks, but will need to be `dispatchedOrders` for order-dispatch hooks.

 {% raw %}
 <table class="grid">